dan-r95/angularProj/README.md

 # Dev

 ### Frontend
-Run `npm start` for a dev server from subdirectory ``web``.
+Run `npm run start` for a dev server from subdirectory ``web``.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Backend
 Run `mvn clean compile exec:java` (inside the top directory) to run the backend.